Mahlstrom/homebrew-awsssh/README.md

 ```

-Please add this to your ~/.bash_profile
+If you don't have bash-completion installed, please add this to your ~/.bash_profile
 ```
 . "/usr/local/etc/bash_completion.d/awsssh"
 ```